sensu/sensu-docs/content/sensu-core/2.0/reference/agent.md

 _NOTE: Keepalive monitoring is not supported for [proxy entities][3], as they are inherently unable to run a Sensu agent._

 ## Operation

+_NOTE: Commands in this section may require administrative privileges._

 ### Starting the service
 Use the `sensu-agent` tool to start the agent and apply configuration flags.